 Dear Members, Colleagues and Friends:

-We would like to invite you to attend the AFS 2015 Spring Conference April 27-30th at the Charlotte Sheraton Hotel in Charlotte, North Carolina.
+On behalf of the Board of Directors of the American Filtration & Separations Society, I would like to invite you to attend the AFS 2015 Spring Conference April 28-29th at the Charlotte Sheraton Hotel in Charlotte, North Carolina.
+Short courses will be offered on Monday, April 27 and tours on Thursday, April 30.
 The conference title is Filtration and Separations in Power Generation Un-Met Needs and Advanced Technology Offerings.

 Charlotte is long-known as a major hub for textiles, NASCAR and banking, but also ranks both nationally and internationally as a center for a widely diversified energy industry.
 The AFS 2015 conference is at the center of the Charlotte Region’s energy hub with its 200+ energy-oriented firms and well-over 20,000 energy employees.
 Major engineering, construction and related energy companies abound, including stalwart anchors; Areva, Babcock & Wilcox, Electric Power Research Institute (EPRI), CoaLogix, Duke Energy, Fluor Enterprises, Inc., Parsons, Siemens, Shaw Group and Westinghouse Nuclear.